For more information about our venue and pricing, please submit an inquiry below or email email@example.com.

-Given its dreamy ambience, stunning architecture, expansive grounds, and convenient location, Potter's is an ideal place to host your wedding or private event.
-With both indoor and outdoor spaces to hold your ceremony, cocktail hour, and reception—including an actual former chapel and a series of large, terraced lawns—there's plenty of opportunity to create a customized feel and flow to match your unique event.
+Given its dreamy ambience, stunning architecture, expansive grounds, and convenient location, Potter's is an ideal place to host your wedding or rehearsal dinner, or private event.
+With both indoor and outdoor spaces to hold wedding ceremonies and receptions, cocktail gatherings, and private dinners—including an actual former chapel and a series of large, terraced lawns—there's plenty of opportunity to create a customized feel and flow to match your unique event.

 Located only ten minutes from downtown Charlottesville, Potter's location can't be beat.
 Tucked away in the forested hills of southern Albemarle county, but easily accessed just off of Rt.
 29, you'll get both bucolic vibes and a short, easy drive from town.

 The main hub of the tasting room and the most iconic visual space, the Chapel was indeed once used as an Episcopalian house of worship from 1924 until the early 1940s.
 Exposed rafters and tons of skylights lift the eyes upward towards the vaulted ceiling and working bell tower, while the plaster walls reveal the room's history through patches of exposed stonework and natural patina.
 The vibe is bright, modern, and welcoming.
 Custom rectangular and square farm tables, made from reclaimed hardwood saved from the original structure, fill the space along with bentwood bistro chairs in natural wood tones.